School Programs

 Multicultural Maple Ridge – The people who came from all over the world to settle in Maple Ridge throughout our history.

-Japanese Settlers and Farmers – a large part of our local history is the settlement of Japanese families.
+Japanese Canadian Settlers and Farmers – a large part of our local history is the settlement of Japanese families.

 HANEY HOUSE MUSEUM